Timings and availability

 Join us for out first VAT & Property Summer Update.
 If you work in VAT, you almost certainly can’t escape property and construction – with new challenges constantly emerging that can impact you or any of your clients at any time.
 When it comes to VAT, you need to know what’s going on, and you need to avoid the risk of making the wrong assumptions.

-This Summer, ahead of our November conference, we are working in association with Scammell & Nyland to provide you with a digital half-day update to take us through the latest developments in VAT & Property in the UK to bring you up to speed.
-This event will be streamed live on Zoom on July 5th and will provide an excellent opportunity to hear from and engage with two of the leading experts in their field.
+This Summer, ahead of our November conference, we are working in association with Scammell & Nyland to provide you with a digital half-day update to take us through the latest developments in VAT & Property in the UK and provide an excellent opportunity to hear from and engage with two of the leading experts in their field.

 What’s new in 2022, and what are the implications?

 The topics we will be exploring this summer:

 RCB 10/22, and its implications for RCP buildings

 licences to occupy, partial exemption, sports facilities

 and the DIY scheme